Guruzeta/Julia/README.md

 # Equilibration of coupled system of Phonons and Electrons

-This repository contains pertaining to the problem of real-time equilibration of Phonons and electrons.
+This repository contains codes pertaining to the problem of real-time equilibration of Phonons and electrons.
 We are investigating the dynamics of a coupled electron- phonon system within Keldysh formalism, where both electrons and phonons evolve in time self-consistently, as opposed to the standard paradigm of one set of constituents forming a static bath for the other.